 "Fuller forms global leaders for kingdom vocations.
 We are, therefore, committed to helping our students understand the complexity of the changes brought on by globalization missiologically and to equipping them for the accompanying challenges.
 Challenges such as unfair practices along race and gender lines need to be confronted with strategies developed from a good understanding of cultural dynamics, leadership theories, and intercultural communication.
 True reconciliation happens only when social injustice is dealt with truthfully and spiritually."

-HEADINGTON ASSISTANT PROFESSOR OF GLOBAL LEADERSHIP DEVELOPMENT
+ACTING DEAN AND HEADINGTON ASSISTANT PROFESSOR OF GLOBAL LEADERSHIP DEVELOPMENT

 "The Creator God dreamed of a world with diversity.
 In filling the earth God foresaw the multicultural nature of our ethnicities and languages.
 In giving us each a culture—‘From one ancestor he made all nations to inhabit the whole earth, and he allotted the times of their existence and the places where they would live’ (Acts 17:26)—God dreamed of your migration pattern and blessed you with your cultural and ethnic heritage!
-Are you ready for the engagement that this emphasis will facilitate as you take classes, relate with peers, and work in the community?"
+Are you ready for the engagement that this area of interest will facilitate as you take classes, relate with peers, and work in the community?"